tableau/webdataconnector/docs/wdc_create_connector.md

 Use the connector you created in the [Get Started]({{ site.baseurl }}/docs/../../index) topic.
 Copy that sample connector directory to another directory.
 You're now ready to create your own connector.

+<! -- Start with create connector with your connector name -->

 * TOC
 {:toc}